KITcii/smart-contract-dev-support/Design Patterns/Event-Order Pattern/README.md

 # Event-Order Pattern

 ## Context
-Multiple users want to interact with the same smart contract in a certain state s<sub>t</sub> using their individual accounts.
-If the smart contract makes a transition from s<sub>t</sub> to a subsequent state s<sub>t+1</sub>, the execution of the smart contract may cause undesired outcomes for the respective transaction issuer.
+Multiple users want to interact with the same smart contract in a certain state _s<sub>t</sub>_ using their individual accounts.
+If the smart contract makes a transition from _s<sub>t</sub>_ to a subsequent state _s<sub>t+1</sub>_, the execution of the smart contract may cause undesired outcomes for the respective transaction issuer.
 Therefore, the transactions issuers want to have a guarantee that the smart contract function is only executed in the intended state or not at all.

 ## Problem
 The state of a smart contract in which a transaction triggers a smart contract function cannot be foreseen because of concurrency in transaction processing and unpredictable event ordering due to non-deterministic behavior of validating nodes.
 Concurrency in transaction processing may lead to unintended outcomes of smart contract execution such as transfers of unintended amounts of assets (e.g., Ether), especially in scenarios requiring conditional execution of transactions.

 ## Forces
-A smart contract function should be executed in a user-defined state s.
-After a transaction triggered the execution of a smart contract in s, all concurrent transactions that aim to execute the smart contract in s must be rejected.
+A smart contract function should be executed in a user-defined state _s_.
+After a transaction triggered the execution of a smart contract in _s_, all concurrent transactions that aim to execute the smart contract in _s_ must be rejected.

 ## Solution
 Developers can implement a state value that indicates the current state of the smart contract (a transition number in the following example).
 In each function call, a target state value is expected as an argument.
 If the state value included in the transaction equals the current state value of the smart contract, the function is executed.
 Otherwise, the transaction is rejected and the function is not executed.
 After the smart contract state changed, the smart contract’s state value changes accordingly.